lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-05-11-jEdit-tricks.md

 Let me summarise his main points even more briefly:

 * Isabelle/jEdit looks like a text editor, but Isabelle is processing your text the entire time.
-* Each and every symbol you can see is digested by the Isabelle process,
+* Each and every symbol you can see has been digested by the Isabelle process,
 * By hovering/clicking you can interrogate symbols for their types and definitions.
 * The whole document is processed in parallel, so the last proof can be fully processed while some earlier parts are still running.